clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - there are different implementations of event bus: RabbitMQ, Kafka, NATS
 - what they do? they receive events then publishes them to listeners
 - these implementations have subtle differences that make async communication easier or harder

+- NOTE: posts/ should be running
+- NOTE: comments/ should be running
+- NOTE: client/ should be running
+- NOTE: event-bus/ (this)

 - TODO: express based event bus
   - Post service -> POST /events ( localhost:4000/events)
   - Comments service -> POST /events ( localhost:4001/events)